 - East London Rape Crisis for women and girls who have experienced any form of sexual violence -including rape, sexual assault and child sexual abuse regardless of when it occurred, who it was perpetrated by and whether or not it was reported to the police. - The Emma Project a pioneering service for women who are escaping domestic and sexual violence and who use substances problematically; more than a third of the women who have lived in the refuge have also been exploited through prostitution.
 The women who enter the project have frequently been excluded from and/or refused access to other types of refuge provision. - Daria House a refuge for women who have been sexually exploited, with a particular focus on supporting women who been exploited through involvement in prostitution.
 We offer non-judgemental support, information and advocacy.
-We help women to access housing and welfare benefits, legal advice, healthcare, drug and alcohol services and other specialist services for women in prostitution. - Independent Domestic Violence Advocacy (IDVA) Services We currently operate two different IDVA services in Haringey and Hackney where outreach workers support women who have been identified by the MARAC as being at high risk of serious domestic violence and homicide.
-The Hackney and Haringey services are double accredited holding SafeLives Leading Light status and the Advice Quality Standard for casework with women.
+We help women to access housing and welfare benefits, legal advice, healthcare, drug and alcohol services and other specialist services for women in prostitution. - Jan's Place Jan's Place opened in autumn 2022 and became nia's third specialist refuge offering trauma informed accommodation and support to women living with multiple disadvantages, in particular problematic substance use (including illegal and/or prescription drugs and/or alcohol) who have been subject to domestic violence and abuse, recognising that this may overlap with sexual violence and prostitution.

-- IRIS a GP training programme and advocacy support to improve the health care responses to domestic violence and abuse. nia delivers IRIS in Hackney and Haringey - East London Exiting and Advocacy Project, (ELEA) offering outreach and one-to-one support to women involved in prostitution.
+- Independent Domestic Violence Advocacy (IDVA) Services We currently operate two different IDVA services in Haringey and Hackney where outreach workers support women who have been identified by the MARAC as being at high risk of serious domestic violence and homicide.
+The Hackney and Haringey services are double accredited holding SafeLives Leading Light status and the Advice Quality Standard for casework with women. - IRIS a GP training programme and advocacy support to improve the health care responses to domestic violence and abuse. nia delivers IRIS in Hackney and Haringey - East London Exiting and Advocacy Project, (ELEA) offering outreach and one-to-one support to women involved in prostitution.
 The ELEA Project helps women access housing, welfare benefits, legal advice, drugs and alcohol services, specialist counselling and routes to exit prostitution.
 Women are also supported through access to employment training, education, volunteering and sustainable employment. - The Anita Project -devised to bring about long-term sustainable change for women facing multiple disadvantage and who are involved in prostitution in London.
-This service includes advocacy, group work and night time outreach.
+This service includes advocacy, group work and nighttime outreach.